One of my favorites for Fall baking, this Boozy Snickerdoodle Cake with Apples has been made even better with a drizzle of Applejack Syrup!

-Yes I know…not exactly a cocktail is it?
-But but…I need an assistant!
 This week I decided to put a sleeper sofa into my guest room and you know how that goes right?
 One new piece of furniture means somehow four different rooms have been impacted with changes.
-I was having company for dinner and made this Boozy Snickerdoodle Cake with Apples.
+My company would be here in time for dinner so I made this Boozy Snickerdoodle Cake with Apples.
 The Boozy part would qualify it for Friday Cocktails right?

 I’ve long loved Snickerdoodle cookies and I made them often for my kids when they were young.
 They never had to pull my leg very hard; they were a family favorite we all enjoyed.
 Still, with the advent of those children graduating from college and moving into professional careers and their own place, those cookies soon fell out of the rotation and I haven’t made them in years and years.
 Still, the love was not gone, maybe just a bit forgotten so I’ve rekindled it with this wonderful Boozy Snickerdoodle Cake with Apples.

 I first made the original of this recipe a couple of years ago when a friend shared it with me from a MOPS cookbook she had received as a gift from one of her students.
 She didn’t bake much but thought this sounded so good so I made it for her…and she was right.
 It definitely has that cinnamon/sugar goodness of Snickerdoodles but it’s also filled with apples that take it to another level with that sumptuous fall blend of apples and cinnamon.